Guided reading reimagined: How to close reading gaps with differentiation and scaffolding

 Trust the process.
 You’ll be amazed at the amount of growth your students make, and that “old hat” can become a perfect fit after all.

 Hear more from Lynne on how to support readers this school year in our webinar “Data and practice: Science-backed strategies to improve early literacy right now.”
-She and Cindy Jiban, principal academic lead in early learning at NWEA, discuss straightforward, classroom-ready ways to use data to improve reading outcomes.
+She and Cindy Jiban, former principal academic lead in early learning at NWEA, discuss straightforward, classroom-ready ways to use data to improve reading outcomes.

 Guide